Students cheat more in online courses — right?

 Or, as Rettinger put it bluntly, the best way to minimize cheating?
 “Teach better.”

-Read the whole story: Inside Higher EdMore of our Members in the Media >
+Read the whole story (subscription may be required): Inside Higher EdMore of our Members in the Media >